adaltavo/HATS/README.md

 - Delete the previous files or just replace it with the new downloaded pack, as easy as that.

+## HOW TO UPDATE THE CONSOLE FIRMWARE
+- Please watch this video https://www.youtube.com/watch?v=W_OjR-yxfdY&t=30s

 ## ABSOLUTE LINK